A website devoted to teaching/playing/composing for/ the King of Instruments

 Even with special tools the risk of damage to the main board seems quite high because the contacts are very close to the board.

-From the outside, the battery may not show any visible signs of wear or leak, and the whole package can seem intact, like new, which usually indicates the battery is the original one.
+From the outside, the original battery may not show any visible signs of wear or leak whatsoever, and the whole package can seem intact, like new, which usually indicates no replacement is needed.

 As for changing the battery pack, the unit must be turned off, and, to make things easier in the future, it would help to take advantage of the opportunity to solder-in some extension wires and then wire it to a cordless phone battery pack -- some velcro can be put on the battery pack and somewhere convenient in the unit so the new battery does not bounce around when moved.

-Because settings are lost when changing the battery it's best to write down the settings before getting started with this.
+Because settings are lost when changing the battery it's best to write them down before getting started with this.

 Because installing a fresh battery causes a complete reset with changes applied and restored in memory it also might clear up any other issues with the unit.

-Sometimes, for example, and possibly battery-related, there can be a data corruption which can lead to erratic behavior to where a manual reset would be needed, but the instruction manual that comes with the module, while comprehensive, says nothing about restoring the factory state.
+Sometimes, for example, and possibly battery-related, if there would ever be a data corruption leading to erratic behavior to where a manual reset would be needed, the instruction manual that comes with the module says nothing about restoring the factory state.

 To do this one would press the SET piston on the module and simultaneously press pistons 1 thru 5.